 However, for more advanced cases of PAD, your PCP may recommend seeing a PAD specialist, such as:

-- Vascular specialists who treat blood vessel diseases and can perform lower extremity bypass surgery to treat PAD.
+- Vascular specialists who treat blood vessel diseases and can perform lower extremity (Arterial bypass surgery) Your doctor will create a graft bypass using a vessel from another part of the body or a blood vessel made of synthetic fabric.
+This technique allows blood to flow around – or bypass – the blocked or narrowed artery. to treat PAD.
 This bypass graft surgery in the leg removes a healthy blood vessel in the leg and grafts it above and below the blockage.

 - Cardiologists who may be consulted in case of heart problems, such as congenital heart disease (CHD), chest pains and a heart attack, associated with PAD.

 Don’t wait to talk to a doctor about your symptoms.
 Seeing a PCP and getting an early diagnosis can make a big difference in your health — and possibly save you from amputation.